petersohn/home_automation/README.md

 # Introduction

-This is a home automation framework based on the ESP8266 WiFi-enabled microcontroller.
-The microcontrollers (from now on, called *devices*) can control one or more appliances (such as lamps) and/or sensors (switches).
-The whole system is coordinated by a central server over HTTP.
+This is an IoT framework for the ESP8266 WiFi-enabled microcontroller.
+The microcontrollers (from now on, called *devices*) communicate with the outside world through MQTT.

-The system integrates with [Home Assistant](https://home-assistant.io/).

 **Note:** The project is still under development.
 It is not yet tested in any real environment.

 # Requirements

-## Hardware requirements
+## Hardware

-The system requires a central server and one or more ESP8266 devices.

-### ESP8266 Devices

 The ESP8266 requires a stable 3.3V input voltage (according to the specifications, it works from 1.7V to 3.6V, but stable power is needed